Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Shellharbour - Oak Flats is above the national average.
-The median assessed income is $53,920 and the average income stands at $68,934.
-In contrast, Rest of NSW's figures show a median income of $49,459 and an average income of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Shellharbour - Oak Flats would be approximately $60,719 (median) and $77,627 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Shellharbour - Oak Flats rank modestly, between the 27th and 35th percentiles.
-Income analysis reveals that the largest segment comprises 30.4% earning $1,500 - $2,999 weekly (3,353 residents), which is similar to the regional figure of 29.9%.
+AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows that income in Shellharbour - Oak Flats SA2 is above the national average.
+The median income is $53,920 while the average income stands at $68,934.
+This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
+Based on Wage Price Index growth of 12.61% from financial year ending June 2022 to September 2025, current estimates would be approximately $60,719 (median) and $77,627 (average).
+According to the 2021 Census, household, family and personal incomes in Shellharbour - Oak Flats rank modestly, between the 26th and 34th percentiles.
+Income analysis reveals that the largest segment comprises 30.4% earning $1,500 - $2,999 weekly (3,353 residents), which is similar to the regional average of 29.9%.
 Housing affordability pressures are severe in Shellharbour - Oak Flats, with only 82.7% of income remaining after housing costs, ranking at the 33rd percentile.

 Frequently Asked Questions - Income